ringcentral/engage-voice-api-docs/docs/routing/queues/queues.md

 ## Retrieve a Single Queue

-Retrieving details for a single Queue  using the `gates` endpoint.
+Retrieve details for a single Queue using the `gates` endpoint.

 ### Request